|Guide||♦||63 Triplogs||Active Topic|

 Real Forest in Arizona

 Arizona is a desert.
 Wait a minute.
-Actually it's a gift from mother nature.
+It's a gift from mother nature!
 One trip up Abineau Canyon will surely convince a desert dweller.
 The drive to the trailhead is spectacular in itself.
 You'll pass stands of Aspen engulfed by fields of bracken fern.
 There is a great view of the peaks along the way too.
 Park your vehicle and head on over to the trail signage in the distance.
 It's another quarter mile of easy hiking to the official trailhead junction for Abineau and Bear Jaw trails.
 As you can see from the map this could also be a great loop hike.
 If you're looking for an easier venture, take the Bear Jaw Trail.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+Then link the trails traveled, check out the example.